Struggling to choose between Shopify vs WooCommerce as the best place to make your ecommerce store?

 WooCommerce is a plugin for the open-source WordPress software, while Shopify is its own standalone hosted ecommerce platform.

 In general, these different approaches mean that WooCommerce gives you a lot more flexibility than Shopify, while Shopify is a bit simpler to use.
 But we’re getting ahead of ourselves – to learn more about where those conclusions come from, you need to keep reading our full comparison.

-In this post, we’ll compare Shopify vs WooCommerce in-depth to help you choose the best e-commerce platform for your store in 2021 and beyond.
+In this post, we’ll compare Shopify vs WooCommerce in-depth to help you choose the best ecommerce platform for your store in 2022 and beyond.

 Table Of Contents

-As you saw in the data above, WooCommerce is the most popular way to make an e-commerce store in 2021.
+As you saw in the data above, WooCommerce is the most popular way to make an ecommerce store in 2022.